389ds/389ds.github.io/docs/389ds/howto/howto-addresssanitizer.md

 # Testing DS
 ------------

-You can now test ns-slapd.
-You may find that setup-ds.pl hangs.
-You should try running with --debug in this case.

-    setup-ds.pl --debug
+First enable setuid dumping:

+    # sysctl fs.suid_dumpable=1

+Disabling selinux could be needed if the ASAN report is not generated

-If setup-ds.pl hangs, it's (likely) that ASAN caused ns-slapd to terminate before startup could complete. ctrl - c the setup-ds.pl process and proceed as normal.
+If dscreate hangs, it's (likely) that ASAN caused ns-slapd to terminate before startup could complete. ctrl - c dscreate process and proceed as normal.

 To test, run ns-slapd in the foreground: